nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 % sudo vi /etc/pam.d/authorization
 # authorization: auth account
 # Originally we used default_principal but it was found it can cause issues on
 # Sonoma and newer.
-As a result, the below file may appear to be close to the
-# default.
-You may still use default_principal if you wish.
-#auth          optional       pam_krb5.so use_first_pass use_kcminit default_principal
+If you have issues, remove default_principal.
-auth          optional       pam_krb5.so use_first_pass use_kcminit no_auth_ccache
+auth          optional       pam_krb5.so use_first_pass use_kcminit no_auth_ccache default_principal
 auth          optional       pam_ntlm.so use_first_pass
 auth          required       pam_opendirectory.so use_first_pass nullok
 account       required       pam_opendirectory.so